specs-feup/extended-task-graph/README.md

 │   ├── <label> - a task graph dump explicitly triggered by the user, possibly after applying transformations, using a subfolder name provided by them
 │   └── <...>
 └── src
-    ├── original - the source code of the original program.
-It differs from the input only in that all macros have been resolved
+    ├── golden - source code of the original program.
+It differs from the input only in that all macros have been resolved ├── inter
+    │   ├── t0-normalization - source code after applying the normalization transformation (which is always the first) │   ├── t1-array-flattening - source code after applying the 1st transformation of the provided recipe (e.g., array flattening by default)
+    |   ├── t2-constant-folding-propagation
+    |   ├── t3-struct-decomposition
+    │   └── tn-<label>
-    ├── subset - the source code after the preprocessing transformations are applied, except for function outlining ├── trans - the source code after applying function outlining, i.e., a valid representation for generating task graphs ├── trans_instr - the same as the above, but with time measuring instrumentation for each function.
+    ├── subset - source code after the preprocessing transformations are applied, except for function outlining ├── trans - source code after applying function outlining, i.e., a valid representation for generating task graphs ├── trans_instr - the same as the above, but with time measuring instrumentation for each function.
 Useful for profiling ├── <label> - source code output explicitly triggered by the user, possibly after applying transformations, using a subfolder name provided by them
     └── <...>